 For working parents, balancing the pursuit of career goals and the requirements of family life can be challenging.
 Many jobs require employees to travel, either for the day or for extended periods of time, and parents often have more to think about before they go than just packing their briefcase.
 Calendars need to be consulted, and arrangements must be made to cover their absence.
-Friends, family and carers are often called upon to step in and help with childcare and manage the children’s activities while a parent is away.
+Friends, family, and caregivers are often called upon to step in and help with child care and manage the children’s activities while a parent is away.

-Every family is different, with different ways of organising and coping.
+Every family is different, with different ways of organizing and coping.
 We spoke with seven sets of parents who are managing the juggle and are happy to share their stories.

 Once a week travel

 Trina Meddings, Director of Seamless Communication in Melbourne, Australia is away from home one night every week, and the secret to her success is preparation.
 “It’s all in the planning,” she says, and concedes that this is also the secret to having two parents in a family working full-time.